johans-work/berserk/README.md

 Next are the mod keys.
 They are merged into tap and hold dual function keys to the leftmost column and thumb row.

-- [ ] We are assuming at least two left thumb keys, and one right thumb key.
-- [ ] The main right thumb key is replaced with space on tap, and layer 1 (numbers) on hold.
-- [ ] The main left thumb key is replaced with enter on tap, and shift on hold.
-- [ ] With shift at the thumb, caps lock and shift keys become redundant.
-- [ ] Caps lock is replaced with ctrl on hold after the popular HHKB layout, and tab on tap, for tab to be in the middle of the column.
-- [ ] Between left shift and the original tab key, we can distribute alt, win, del, and esc.
 - [ ] To avoid accidentally hitting del, we move it to the top of the column at the original tab key position, and therefore esc goes to left shift.
-- [ ] The original tab on hold, and alt to left shift.
-- [ ]
-- [ ]
-- [ ] The second left thumb key is replaced with backspace on tap, and Layer 1 on hold.
-- [ ] The main right thumb key is replaced with space on tap and layer 1 on hold.

 To adapt the above to standard keyboards with just one spacebar at the thumb:

 - [ ] The right hand shift, enter, and backspace remain at their positions.